Park City Mountain vs Deer Valley: Which Resort Is Better for Families?

 Our Recommendation

-For families with kids under 8 who are learning to ski: Deer Valley.
-For families with mixed ages and abilities who want variety: Park City Mountain.
-For the best of both worlds, get the Ikon Pass and ski both - they're connected by a short drive and the free bus system.
 A hand warmer multipack keeps everyone happy on cold chairlift rides at either resort.
-Good base layers make all the difference when you are spending time outside in the cold.
-Do not skip quality ski goggles - good visibility on the mountain is a safety must.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
+Good base layers make all the difference when you are spending real time outside in the cold.
+Do not skip quality ski goggles - good visibility on a powder day is a safety must, not a vibe accessory.
+Bring a reusable water bottle for everyone.
+Altitude sickness is REAL for sea-level visitors and dehydration plus 9,000 feet plus mountain sun is a recipe for a kid melting down by 2 PM.
+Pack a compact first aid kit.
+With kids you never know when you will need it.

 What to Pack for Ski Season